xin1z/arch-easyinstall/README.md

 ### Things I'm adding to this

 1. Automatic hardware detection and driver installation.
-2. Modularized scripts
+2. Modularized scripts.
 3. Auto-configuration for various major desktop environments.

 ### Introduction

-Arch Easy-Install is an Arch Linux installation script with automatic hardware detection(not implemented yet) and driver installation(also not implemented...).
+Arch Easy-Install is an Arch Linux installation script with automatic hardware detection (not implemented yet) and driver installation (also not implemented...).

 Status: *In development*, not fully functional.
 Use with caution.